- Phone Number844.684.0456 (Hours)

 Most cases of plagiarism can be avoided, however, by citing sources.
 Simply acknowledging that certain material has been borrowed, and providing your audience with the information necessary to find that source, is usually enough to prevent plagiarism.

 The following diagram lists 10 types of plagiarism and poor practices that should be avoided.
 The top of the list represents the most severe with greatest intent to the least.
 The far right column provides focus areas to review for improvement.
+Types of plagiarism include:

 Table Last Updated: September 26, 2014 by Mary Zickafoose